+5.12 GRADING OR THE PASS/FAIL ASSESSMENT 35

+5.13 SPELLING AND WRITING SKILLS

-5.14 Study start test 35
+5.14 Study start test

-5.15 SPECIAL EXAMINATION CONDITIONS
+5.15 SPECIAL EXAMINATION CONDITIONS 36

-5.16 Examination appeals, etc. 35
+5.16 Examination appeals, etc. 36

-6. OTHER REGULATIONS 37
+5. OTHER REGULATIONS 38

-6.1 Transfer of credits 37
+6.1 Transfer of credits 38

 6.2.
-CREDIT TRANSFER FOR AP GRADUATES FROM THE DANISH PROGRAMMES IN MARKETING MANAGEMENT,
+CREDIT TRANSFER FOR AP GRADUATES FROM THE DANISH PROGRAMMES IN MARKETING MANAGEME ENT,

-FINANCIAL MANAGEMENT, SERVICE, HOSPITALITY AND TOURISM MANAGEMENT, COMMERCE MANAGEMENT,
+FINANCIAL MANAGEMENT, SERVICE, HOSPITALITY AND TOURISM MANAGEMENT, COMMERCE MANAGEM ,

-LOGISTIC MANAGEMENT 37
+LOGISTIC MANAGEMENT AND FINANCIAL CONTROLLERS AS WELL AS STUDENTS AT THE PROFESSIONAL BA

+PROGRAMME IN FINANCIAL MANAGEMENT

-6.3 COURSES FROM THE MASTER OF SCIENCE PROGRAMME 38
+6.3 COURSES FROM THE MASTER OF SCIENCE PROGRAMME

-6.4 COMPLAINT 38
+6.4 COMPLAINT 39

-6.5 Transitional rules 38
+6.5 Transitional rules 39

-7. LINKING COMPETENCES AND COURSES - PROGRESSION IN PROGRAMME 39
+7. LINKING COMPETENCES AND COURSES - PROGRESSION IN PROGRAMME 40

-7.1 LINKING COMPETENCES AND COURSES CF. DESCRIPTION OF COMPETENCES IN THE CURRICULUM, SECTION 1.1 39
+7.1 LINKING COMPETENCES AND COURSES CF. DESCRIPTION OF COMPETENCES IN THE CURRICULUM, SECTION 1.1 LINKING COMPETENCES AND COURSES CF. DESCRIPTION OF COMPETENCES IN THE CURRICULUM, SECTION 1.1 LINKING COMPETENCE ON 1.140

-7.2 ILLUSTRATION OF PROCRESSION IN THE PROCRAMME 40
+7.2 ILLUSTRATION OF PROGRESSION IN THE PROGRAMME 41

-1. The overall purpose of the study programme
+1. The overall objectives of the study programme

-Cf. Sections 1 and 2 of the University Programme Order
+Cf. Sections 1 and 2 of the Education Order

-Bachelor programmes are independently rounded research-based programmes on a fixed number of ECTS-points, which provide the student with expertise and methodological skills in one or more subject areas and qualify them to work independently in a professional capacity.
+Bachelor programmes are independently rounded research-based programmes on a fixed number of ECTSpoints, which provide the student with expertise and methodological skills in one or more subject areas and qualify them to work independently in a professional capacity.